YTG123-Mods/song-sounds/README.md

 Any note block contraptions you had before will turn into a mess, unless you toggle off the mod by using `/togglesongs`

 ## How to install
-Just follwo the instructions on [FabricMC's website](https://fabricmc.net/use), install [Fabric API](https://curseforge.com/minecraft/mc-mods/fabric-api), and install this mod.
+Just follow the instructions on [FabricMC's website](https://fabricmc.net/use), install [Fabric API](https://curseforge.com/minecraft/mc-mods/fabric-api), and install this mod.

 ## Usage and Features
 There aren't a lot of built-in songs in this mod, but there are some.